 If a deployment fails, check your instances or deployments to identify the problem.
-Go to the Deployment Manager to see detailed messages that indicate what caused the deployment to fail.
+Go to Cloud Deployment Manager to see detailed messages that indicate what caused the deployment to fail.

 A deployment might fail to complete successfully for one of the following reasons:

-- The deployment manager fails to create the necessary resources, such as an instance, disk, or load-balancing forwarding rule.
+- Deployment Manager fails to create the necessary resources, such as an instance, disk, or load-balancing forwarding rule.

 - The software fails to install and configure.

 - The deployment does not configure the firewall rules correctly on the Compute Engine network.